Exponential Decay of Correlations Implies Area Law: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Dorit Aharonov, Itai Arad, and Aram Harrow for interesting discussions on area laws and related subjects and Matt Hastings for useful correspondence.
+We would like to thank Dorit Aharonov, Itai Arad, and Aram Harrow for interesting discussions on area laws and related subjects, Matt Hastings for useful correspondence and Milan Holz\"apfel for useful comments on an earlier version of the paper.
 FB acknowledges support from the Swiss National Science Foundation, via the National Centre of Competence in Research QSIT.
 MH thanks the support of EC IP QESSENCE, ERC QOLAPS, and National Science Centre, grant no. DEC-2011/02/A/ST2/00305.
 Part of this work was done at National Quantum Information Centre of Gdansk.
 F.B. and M.H. thank the hospitality of Institute Mittag Leﬄer within the program ”Quantum Information Science” (2010), where part of this work was done.